How College Gets Paid For: An Open Letter

 For your investment (#4), you do not have any savings, but I trust you would be able to get a part-time job during school, which would cover some of your living expenses.
 Additionally, during the summer, if you come home and work hard, you can probably make $5,000 or so to save for expenses in the next school year.
 This would be a huge help – that’s $20,000 over four years.

-(Your [sibling] worked at Blend one summer and saved $7,000 before going back for senior year.
-Because of this, [sibling] didn’t have to work at all during their senior year.
+(Your brother worked hard one summer and saved $7,000 before going back for senior year.
+Because of this, he didn’t have to work at all during their senior year.
 This is a very good thing to do.)

 Which brings up to student loans (#5).
 We’re gonna talk a lot about this, because it matters –

 You could probably attend any college, no matter how expensive, by just taking out a ton of student loans.
 They’re very easy to get, so you could find money to go to any school by just signing your name on enough loan applications.
 And a lot of people do this.